 A Singaporean describes it this way: Part of the whole ritual in eating this dish is smothering your cream-coloured chicken fat laced rice with ribbons of sweet dark soy sauce, chilli sauce and pounded ginger and to mix it all together, matching flavour for flavour.

 Hainanese Chicken Rice is one of the primary specialties of Singapore and is often considered the country’s national dish.
 Filipinos love it for its flavorful, uncomplicated taste.
 Every time I am in Singapore, I always order Hainanese Chicken Rice.
 Mixing the chicken meat with the dip with the rice was just so heavenly.
 It must be the ginger and garlic flavors that brings out the flavors.

 Let me share this simple recipe which I am sure you will enjoy cooking.
+It is simple.

 12 cups water

 4 fresh ginger, peeled and sliced

 1 whole chicken

 3 cloves garlic, minced